Mildred F. Stash

 Arrangements entrusted in the Louis J. Rapoch Funeral Home, 420 Church St. Archbald.
 To offer condolences, visit the funeral home website.

-To plant a tree in memory of Mildred F. Stash, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mildred F. Stash, please visit our floral store.

 Restaurant Workers' Community Foundation